 This blog post is the process I use to generate a pattern.
 I created a special one-off yellow and blue version of my daisy linocut handmade print to produce a fabric with.
 This is how I changed the original print into a pattern.
+I created two versions of this daisy fabric - see them in my Flowers and Plants Fabrics Collection.

 The method below is commonly used to create a pattern that matches up.
 You cut your image into 4, and rearrange the 4 pieces as shown.
 You can do it on a piece of paper which you cut up - and I frequently do this if I am just creating a simple one-colour pattern as a background for one of my linocuts or fabrics.
 If it is a more complex pattern, and I want to play around with the layout, I do this using Adobe Photoshop, and the 'Filter' - 'Offset' tool.
 As you can see, I started with a scanned, clean image of my daisy print, and cut it into 4 as demonstrated.